On singular signed graphs with nullspace spanned by a full vector: Signed nut graphs: A construction for signed nut graphs

-Theorem {\ref{thm:main}} has answered our initial question, in that if we consider ordinary graphs as special cases of signed graphs and $\rho \leq 11$ we need only to perform a computer search for existence of signed nut graphs for those values of $n$ for which no ordinary nut graph exists.
-However, if we wanted to search for {proper} signed nut graphs with the intention of determining the orders for which a proper signed graph exists, then methods would be needed for generating larger signed nut graphs.
-There are several known constructions that take a nut graph and produce a larger nut graph.
-We will revisit one construction here and extend it to signed graphs.
+Theorem {\ref{thm:main}} has answered our initial question, in that if we consider ordinary graphs as special cases of signed graphs, we need only to perform a computer search for existence of signed nut graphs for those values of $n$ for which no ordinary nut graph exists.
+However, if we want to search for sign-unbalanced nut graphs with the intention of determining the orders for which a sign-unbalanced nut graph exists, then methods are needed for generating larger signed nut graphs.
+There are several known constructions that take a nut graph and produce a larger nut graph \cite{Sc2008}.
+We will revisit one such here and extend it to signed graphs.
 This is the so-called Fowler construction for enlarging unweighted nut graphs.

-Recall that $\Gamma$ is a proper signed nut graph if and only if it is not switching equivalent to an ordinary unweighted nut graph.

 Let $G$ be a graph and $v$ a vertex of degree $\rho$.
 Let $N(v) = \{u_1, u_2, \ldots, u_\rho \}$.
-Recall \cite{GPS,Jan} that the Fowler Construction, denoted $F(G, v)$, is a graph with
+Recall \cite{Jan,GPS} that the Fowler Construction, denoted $F(G, v)$, is a graph with

 and